TheProjecter/regexpline/docs/readme.txt

 - Ability to display the datatype as a single text line or as a textarea (object edit) [2.0]
 - Ability to negate regular expressions and presets [2.1]
 - Support for has_content in templates [2.1]
-- Stripping of tags with possibility to disable the stripping via the ini file [2.2]
-- Control the size of both a text line and a text area in content/edit [2.2]
-- Error messages in case class validation fails [2.3]
 - Contentclass import & export
 - i18n support
-- PHP5 support for eZ Publish 4.x [3.0]

 Information